krransby/DATA419_project/README.md

             To be discussed: the number (the density) change over a certain period of time
  More to include:
             The weight of edge
-            Network on a different relationship: like ‚Äúmentions‚Äù instead of conversation
+            Network on a different relationship: like ìmentionsî instead of conversation
 ```